 Authentic Southern Corn Pudding is a classic recipe made with fresh ingredients resembling a custard.
 It’s sweet, creamy and rich, which makes it the best side dish you’ll ever taste!

-Southern Corn Pudding only requires a few basic ingredients you may already have in your kitchen.
+Southern Corn Pudding only requires a few simple ingredients you may already have in your kitchen.
 Quantities are listed in the recipe card.

 - butter – real butter creates the best flavor

-- fresh corn – fresh is always best
+- fresh whole kernel corn – fresh is always best

 - onion – adds a little ‘sass’